sadanandpai/javascript-code-challenges/challenges/collections-challenges.md

 <br />

-#### Q23
-### Create a Proxy object through which the array can be accessed as usual but also allow to access the values through negative indices
+### Q. Create a Proxy object through which the array can be accessed as usual but also allow to access the values through negative indices
 ```js
 // Example
 let arr = [10, 20, 30];